 |Allows for independent travel pre/post program:||Yes|

-The Belize Health program will integrate concepts from various interdisciplinary fields including sociology, history, international relations, government, politics, cultural studies and ethics through a health science perspective.
+The Belize Health Perspectives program integrates concepts from various interdisciplinary fields including sociology, history, international relations, government, politics, cultural studies and ethics through a health science perspective.
 This program satisfies the Global Health minor required international field experience.
 Georgia College students will participate in service projects in conjunction with Sacred Heart Junior College and various other health related organizations in San Ignacio, Belize.
 The course will be taught through lectures, seminars and service learning experiences specialized for students in the health sciences (community health, exercise science, athletic training, nursing, outdoor education, and music therapy).
 Students will visit a wide range of Belizean historical, archaeological, health and cultural sites.
 Courses offered in kinesiology, nursing, outdoor education, or health sciences.